Scheduling¶

 For small databases (i.e. less than 10 000 products), full imports could be sent on a frequent basis, replacing the need for other types of imports.
 For an approach of only sending full imports, it is recommended to send the full imports once every hour.

 For large databases, full imports are also recommended to be sent on a regular basis but at a less frequent interval, such as once a day or once a week.
-These are recommended to be complemented with more frequent smaller imports, modifying parts of the catalogue.
+These are recommended to be complemented with more frequent smaller imports, modifying parts of the catalog.

 Incremental imports¶